twhite96/electronics-blog/README.md

 # Gatsby v2

-NOTE: This is a Gatsby v2 fork of [gatsby-starter-casper](https://github.com/haysclark/gatsby-starter-casper) by [@haysclark](https://github.com/haysclark), the upgrade to v2 was mostly done by [@hnspn](https://github.com/hnspn) with a little help from the folks at [GatsbyCentral](https://www.gatsbycentral.com/).
+NOTE: This is a Gatsby v2 fork of [gatsby-starter-casper](https://github.com/haysclark/gatsby-starter-casper) by [@haysclark](https://github.com/haysclark).
+The upgrade to v2 was mostly done by [@hnspn](https://github.com/hnspn) with a little help from the folks at [GatsbyCentral](https://www.gatsbycentral.com/).

 # Gatsby Casper Starter
 [![Code Climate](https://codeclimate.com/github/haysclark/gatsby-starter-casper/badges/gpa.svg)](https://codeclimate.com/github/haysclark/gatsby-starter-casper)